automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ceratosaurus.md

 # Ceratosaurus
-## Description: This primitive carnivore is hard to classify.
+## This primitive carnivore is hard to classify.